ddmee/donalmeecom/fastai.markdown

 How can a model interact with it's environment?
 If you begin with bias data and use that to drive actions that change the environment to be more like the model, then even if the environment was not bias to start with, you can make the environment more bias.

+## Using image recognition for other things

+Not restricted to using image recognition networks to do plain image recognition.
+If you can convert the data from some other source into something that can be represented as an image, then you might be able to use an image-recogniser network on it.

+For example:
+- converting sounds to an image to recognise them https://medium.com/@etown/great-results-on-audio-classification-with-fastai-library-ccaf906c5f52
+- converting time-series to an image for olive-oil classification
+- converting user mouse-movements to an image to detect fraud https://www.splunk.com/en_us/blog/security/deep-learning-with-splunk-and-tensorflow-for-security-catching-the-fraudster-in-neural-networks-with-behavioral-biometrics.html
+- converting malware binaries to images to classify malware https://ieeexplore.ieee.org/abstract/document/8328749

+## Deep learning is not just for classification

+Classification places inputs into discrete buckets.
+But we can also use deep learning to do regression to produce predictions that are continous outputs.
+E.g. segmentation is about dividing a region into recognisable areas.
+This can be used in computer vision to recognise objects in a scene.

+> "Classification and Regression: classification and regression have very specific meanings in machine learning.
+These are the two main types of model that we will be investigating in this book.
+A classification model is one which attempts to predict a class, or category.
+That is, it's predicting from a number of discrete possibilities, such as "dog" or "cat."
+A regression model is one which attempts to predict one or more numeric quantities, such as a temperature or a location.
+Sometimes people use the word regression to refer to a particular kind of model called a linear regression model; this is a bad practice"

 ## Fast AI

 The documentation for the fastai library is at [fast-ai-docs](fast-ai-docs).